 Next, there are labor savings.
 Burying hundreds of rows of high ampacity cables is labor intensive, disruptive, time-consuming, and expensive.
 Laying cable directly in the ground involves trenching, overcoming challenges and delays caused by weather, mud, rocks, and other underground obstacles, and waiting for the ground to settle.
 Cable repair is expensive and hindered by lack of visibility to an exact failure point.
 Solar Snake Max XL™ requires less time and labor to install, reducing labor expenses by as much as 45%.
 Snake Tray can cite several instances where installers were hanging up to 21,000 feet of cable per day using Solar Snake Max XL™ as opposed to laying 3,000 feet of cable per day into trenches, equal to a 7:1 productivity ratio.
 Post-installation, Solar Snake Max XL™ lowers future operations and maintenance (O&M) expenses through easy visual inspection to pinpoint failures for faster repairs.

 Most importantly, there are quantitative performance savings.
-The Solar Snake Max XL™ platform has been mathematically proven by scientists with doctorates in Physics to harvest more energy daily for the entire life of the system, capturing thousands of watt hours of clean power every day that would otherwise be lost to the effects of resistance.
+The Solar Snake Max XL™ platform has been mathematically proven by Physicist’s to harvest more energy daily for the entire life of the system, capturing thousands of watt hours of clean power every day that would otherwise be lost to the effects of resistance.
 That means solar plants owners will make more money every day – in addition to the aforementioned material and labor savings – adding hundreds of thousands or millions of dollars to the balance sheet every year depending upon the size of the installation.
 And we’ll prove it.

 This example illustrates the savings of a bundle of 36 cables, each 1,000 feet long and rated for 700 Amps, at an average ambient temperature of 77°F. When buried, the cables will yield 8,072 watts per hour.
 Using the Solar Snake Max XL™ system, the same solar array generates 8,779 watts per hour, harvesting an additional 707 watts per hour by not suffering from resistance.
 Using an average Kilowatt price per hour of $0.15, each bundle of 36 cables can generate an additional $3.82/hour, or $45.84/day per run (assuming a 12-hour day).
 If the average utility-grade solar plant has 125 runs, that equates to $5,730 of daily incremental revenue, or over $2 million dollars per year—every year!